algolia-samples/about/.github/ISSUE_TEMPLATE/code-submission.md

 ---

 **What's the use case for the sample?**
-Please explain what use case this sample is solving.
-If this is another programming language implementation for an existing sample, please copy the link here.
+Please explain what use case this sample is addressing.
+If your sample is an implementation of an existing sample in another programming language, please add a link to the existing sample here.

 **What's the programming language?**
 What programming language is primarily used for this template?
 If there's a front-end and back-end component, please list both.